Down The Exxon Lane — 1

 Graduating from Peshawar University, I won a scholarship, unexpectedly, to study in the US for a Master’s degree in Soil Science.
-It was unexpected because I hadn’t applied for the scholarship, and I had only a vague idea of what Soil Science was about.
+It was unexpected because I hadn’t applied for it, and I had only a vague idea of what Soil Science was about.
 I had majored in Chemistry.

-The very thought of traveling to the US and spending a couple of years there was exciting enough to disregard any doubts.
-So I signed the contract and went off to the US.
+The very thought of traveling to the US and spending a couple of years there was exciting enough to disregard any reservations.
+I signed the contract and went off to the US.

 One of the things we routinely did at the college, other than teaching, that is, was to drop in at the office of the secretary to the Principal to check our mail and, more importantly, sniff for any institutional news.